rensandao/CarND-Term1-P3-Behavioral_cloning-Wei/README.md

 <img src="./Visualized Images/Track1-loss.png" width="400px">

 Here is the final running [video](./run_1.mp4) on track one.
-Track two is currently on the road.
+Video for track two is currently on the road.

 ### Conclusion and Disscussion